Documentation

 • Prepare customer-friendly names, descriptions, prices, and photos.

-• Review payment processing before accepting online checkout.
+• Review payment processing before accepting online checkout for products.

 Step 1: Turn on marketplace for your facility